|

 that Scott's fascination with borders and thresholds manifests

-social spaces.
-At times, Scott historicizes space more fully
+spaces.
+At times, Scott historicizes space more fully in the collapsed,

 Edwards,

-fiction, which offers a more profound and troubling representation
+which offers a more profound and troubling representation of the

-of the passages of modernity than either the 'literature
+passages of modernity than either the 'literature of apocalyptic

 Elias,